Enjoy Sinai's Music Virtually

 We sip from the Kiddush cup and taste the challah.

 So, too, with music, our senses become engaged.
 The grandeur and splendor of choral and organ music are irreplaceable.
 The soaring sound lifts us to new heights even as the rumbling bass of the organ shakes our very selves.
-At Sinai, it is our aspiration that our music should renew us, affirm us, transform us, appeal to our intellect as well as our emotions, and give us strength as we go on our way.
+At Sinai, it is our aspiration that our music renews us, affirms us, transforms us, appeals to our intellect as well as our emotions, and gives us strength as we go on our way.

 We are committed to preserving and strengthening the beautiful tradition of Jewish choral and organ music, while at the same time adding new pieces to our ever-broadening repertoire.
-At any given service, the music of Salomone Rossi (17th century) and Louis Lewandowski (19th century) might be mixed with contemporaries such as Ben Steinberg and David Shukiar.* Members of our professional vocal quartet accompany every worship service.
+Members of our professional vocal quartet accompany every worship service.
 During the High Holy Days, Chanukah, Purim, and the Annual Spring Choral Program, they join forces with the dedicated members of our Volunteer Choir.

 How the music of Reform Judaism evolved